metamath/lamp-guide/docs/11/index.md

 > Press the
 > icon <img width="16" height="16" src="copy.svg" alt="copy"> (copy)
 > under the goal statement.
-> Now use Alt+left click on the second parenthesis of the new statement
+> Now use long-click on the second parenthesis of the new statement
 > we just created, selecting its antecedent.
 > Press the
 > icon <img width="16" height="16" src="edit.svg" alt="edit"> (edit),